OpenstackForkedProjects/openstack-tutorial/tutorial/keystone.rst

 and the service catalog on a file.

-However, the easiest way to configure keystone and possibly the most common is to use MySQL for all of them, therefore this is how we are going to configure it.
+However, the easiest way to configure keystone and possibly the most common is to use MariaDB for all of them, therefore this is how we are going to configure it.

 On the **db-node** you need to create a database and a pair of user